Last Updated on September 28, 2023 by Lawrence Berezin

 “Commercial activities in the city are permitted in eight commercial districts based on their functional similarities and locational requirements.
 Small retail and service shops in C 1 and C 2 districts serve the immediate needs of surrounding residential communities.

-Larger stores with more goods and services are found in C 4 districts, borough-wide regional retail centers like Main Street in Flushing and Fordham Road in the Bronx.
+-C4 districts are home to larger stores with more goods and services.
+For example, borough-wide regional retail centers like Main Street in Flushing and Fordham Road in the Bronx.

-C5 and C 6 districts, central business districts that serve the city, the region and the nation, are mapped in Midtown, Lower Manhattan, Downtown Brooklyn, and Long Island City.
+-C5 and C 6 districts, are central business districts that serve the city, the region, and the nation.
+They are mapped in Midtown, Lower Manhattan, Downtown Brooklyn, and Long Island City.